microsoft/TypeScript-wiki/Using-tsconfig.json-in-Visual-Studio-2015.md

 * Since TypeScript doesn't have a real project, there is no right-click menu.
 In order to add new files, you have to use the File >> New >> File...
 (Ctrl + N) menu item.
-Further, if you want to configure compilaiton options, you have to open the 'tsconfig.json' file and edit them in there.
+Further, if you want to configure compilation options, you will have to open the 'tsconfig.json' file and edit its settings.

 * Because the 'tsconfig.json' is way to configure the behavior of the TypeScript compiler, and not a complete project, it only includes TypeScript files in it's view.
 If you want to work with TypeScript and other files the best way to that is to create an ASP.NET v5 project.

 * We only support a single `tsconfig.json` file per project.